About Fairbanks Youth Advocates

 Fairbanks Youth Advocates is the federally recognized 501c3 non-profit organization (EIN# 90-0434664) governed by a board of directors.

-Clearwater Counseling is a division of FYA dedicated to providing quality therapeutic counseling services to Fairbanks and the surrounding area.
-It offers family counseling and mediation and reconciliation services to youth and their families.
+Clearwater Counseling is a program of FYA dedicated to providing quality therapeutic counseling services to the general community.
+Clearwater Counseling also offers family counseling and mediation and reconciliation services to youth and their families .

 Marylee Bates Email